OchoaStdnt/SET09804-G4/use-cases/use-case-25.md

 ## MAIN SUCCESS SCENARIO

 1. User requires information from the World Database.
-2. User Produce a report for the top N of populated cities in a Continent where N is provided by the User, so that they can identify the largest capital cities by populatiom  on that continent for regional studies.
+2. User Produce a report for the total population of people living in cites and people not living in cities for each continent.

 ## EXTENSIONS